kcmurray1/Sharded_Key-Value_Store/README.md

 ## Team Contributions:
-Our team collectively designed and tested the replica system, and we worked together in pair-programming sessions on all aspects of the project.
+Our team collectively designed and tested the SYSTEM, and we worked together in pair-programming sessions on all aspects of the project.

 - **Will**: Worked on shard endpoints, and also worked on add-member and resharding mechanisms.